Daphne Pearson

-Joan Daphne Mary Pearson, GC (25 May 1911 – 25 July 2000) was a Women's Auxiliary Air Force officer during the Second World War and one of only thirteen women recipients of the George Cross, the highest decoration for gallantry not in the face of an enemy that can, or could, be awarded to a citizen of the United Kingdom or the Commonwealth.
+Joan Daphne Mary Pearson, GC (25 May 1911 – 25 July 2000) was a Women's Auxiliary Air Force officer during the Second World War and one of only thirteen female recipients of the George Cross, the highest decoration for gallantry not in the face of an enemy that can, or could, be awarded to a citizen of the United Kingdom or the Commonwealth.

 Early life

 Joan Daphne Mary Pearson was born at Christchurch, near Bournemouth.
 When her father was appointed as vicar of a parish in St Helens, Isle of Wight, her family moved there, to a house facing France across the English Channel.
 She later said that was the first time in her life she considered joining the Royal Navy.
 She boarded at St Brandon's School, Bristol, away from her parents who lived in the parishes her father looked after.
 After leaving school, she worked as a photographer and photographic assistant, with her own studio, before giving it up because of ill health.
 She then had a variety of jobs while learning to fly in her spare time.